hhb584520/node-feature-discovery/docs/advanced/worker-configuration-reference.md

 ### core.sources

-`core.sources` specifies the list of enabled feature sources.
-A special value `all` enables all feature sources.
+`core.sources` specifies the list of enabled feature label sources.
+A special value `all` enables all sources.
+This configuration option affects the feature labels that are being generated but not the discovery of raw features that are available for custom labels.

 Note: Overridden by the deprecated `--sources` command line flag (if specified).